Tastings Event Guide

 If setting up a tasting table that students will visit, employ Smarter Lunchrooms principles:

 - Make samples visible and attractive by serving them on brightly colored trays displayed at eye level to students.
-Colorful foods stand out nicely when served in black sample cups.
+Colorful foods stand out nicely when served in black sample cups (example).

-- Enhance taste expectations by giving samples creative names (see Alphabetical Descriptors for Creating Catchy Food Names) and making the display interesting and attractive.
+- Enhance taste expectations by giving samples creative names (see Creative, Fun, and Descriptive Names) and making the display interesting and attractive.

 - Display an example of the whole ingredients included in the sample(s), and/or an ingredient list with nutrition facts.